 April 2017 School Assemblies

-On April 20 this year, the Livermore-Amador Symphony took a full orchestra into Valley View and Vintage Hills elementary schools in Pleasanton, reaching over 900 students in one day with three performances of “Peter and the Wolf” led by Lara Webber.
+On April 20, 2017, the Livermore-Amador Symphony took a full orchestra into Valley View and Vintage Hills elementary schools in Pleasanton, reaching over 900 students in one day with three performances of “Peter and the Wolf” led by Lara Webber.
 The music captivated the imagination of the kids, who enthusiastically answered questions and shared their ideas about the music they heard.
 They were particularly enthralled with the narration by actor Michael Wayne Rice, an associate artist with Livermore Shakespeare Festival.
 The program was tied into the common core curriculum, with an emphasis on critical thinking, imagery, and storytelling through music.
 Each performance opened with the “Star Spangled Banner,” with full-throated singing from all the students, and closed with the kids clapping and marching along to Sousa’s “Washington Post March.”

 These concerts were made possible not only by the mostly volunteer LAS musicians plus members of the LAS Association board — especially the LAS youth outreach committee — and Symphony Guild, but also by grants from the Pleasanton Arts Commission and the Pleasanton Youth Commission with administrative help and support from the Livermore Valley Performing Arts Center / Bankhead Theater.

 On November 5, 2015, Livermore-Amador Symphony Music Director Lara Webber conducted roughly 25 LAS musicians led by concertmaster Kristina Anderson at three Livermore elementary school assemblies.
 A highlight of the programs was the performance of Prokofiev’s “Peter and the Wolf,” narrated by Livermore Mayor John Marchand.
 A total of more than a thousand students attended the assemblies at Arroyo Seco, Jackson Avenue, and Marylin Avenue Elementary Schools.